kmsmith137/ch_frb_l1/MANUAL.md

   - ch-frb-simulate-l0: The "L0 simulator".

     This is for testing the L1 server.
-It simulates a packet stream and sends it to L1, in the same packet format that the CHIME correlator will use.
+It simulates a packet stream and sends it to L1.
+Right now it can only simulate noise, but FRB's will be added soon!

   - RPC client python library.
 (To be documented later.)

   - Monitoring webapp.
 (To be documented later.)

+<a name="installation"></a>
 ### INSTALLATION

 The L1 code consists of the following git repositories.